cescongroup/MECE6397-ILC-for-trajectory-tracking-error-reduction/README.md

 This project has been devoloped using MATLAB 2024b, in Ubuntu 20.04.

-A cascaded PID developed by C. Luis and J. Le Ny [1] is used as nominal control architecture to track a circular orbitral trajectory.
+A cascaded PID developed by C. Luis and J. Le Ny [1] is used as nominal control architecture to track a circular orbital trajectory as described in [2].
 This project implements an ILC to reduce the tracking error deriving from the execution of the PID controller.

 To obtain simulation outputs, assuming MATLAB and SIMULINK are already installed: